openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_sections.rst

 Change a Section Name
 ********************************

-To edit a section name, hover over the section name to show the Edit icon.
+To edit a section name, move your cursor over the section name to show the **Edit** icon.

 .. image:: ../../../shared/building_and_running_chapters/Images/section-edit-icon.png
-  :alt: The Edit Section Name icon
+  :alt: The Edit Section Name icon.

-Click the Edit icon next to the section name.
+Select the **Edit** icon next to the section name.
 The name field becomes editable.
-Enter the new name and tab or click out of the field to save the name.
+Enter the new name, and then tab or click outside of the field to save the name.

 .. _Set a Section Release Date: